eureka-network/DiscussionTrees/docs/worldbuilding.md

 and that we want to build representations for text bodies larger than that context length.

 Our (LLM's) attention is not only limited by the context length;
-also the specific world-building lens we current have "focuses our attention".
+also the specific world-building lens we have currently, "focuses our attention".
-On a philosophical note, only by having a goal to answer a specific question about the text buffer, can we build an "internal map" or representation;
-otherwise, the software is simply a (re-)recording device.

 These are the first two reasons (context length, and question-type) to introduce *perception frames*, or *frames*.
 Frames form a strict sequence such that we have a tool to order and preserve which questions we ask over which pieces of text from the text body.

-In one frame we consider one *group* of text at a given *level* with a set *world building question*.
+In one frame we consider one *group* of text at a given *level* and with a given *world building question*.
 We will construct these three terms in what follows.

-In each additional frame we can navigate through full body of text, either by moving/jumping the location of the group, changing the level (roughly, zooming in or out), or by asking a different type of question.
+In each additional frame we can navigate through the full body of text, either by moving/jumping the location of the group, changing the level (roughly, zooming in or out), or by asking a different type of question.
 For initial implementations, we imagine to have very naive and hard-coded pathways.